Featured Biology Courses

 BISC 578: Cell Imaging

 Cell Imaging focuses on the theoretical and practical aspects of confocal microscopy, the workhorse of modern cell biology laboratories.
-This focus includes training on the department’s advanced confocal microscope, a Lecia TCS SP8 X, with a white light laser.
+This focus includes training on the department’s advanced confocal microscope, a Leica TCS SP8 X, with a white light laser.
 Students actively engage in all aspect of this course, which includes an imaging research project of the students’ own design involving the confocal microscope.
 Students also learn important skills related to experimental design as well as image processing and analysis.
 The important technical and conceptual skills taught in this class will help students succeed in biomedical and health science careers.